randomtable/ToorLink/tork.md

 - Torify: https://github.com/ericpaulbishop/iptables_torify
 - Sshuttle: https://github.com/sshuttle/sshuttle

-Tork is an appliance who provides an SSH VPN thanks to sshuttle software.
+Tork is an appliance who provides an SSH VPN thanks to sshuttle.

-Tork redirects all connections through Tor Network.
+Tork redirects all connections through Tor Network thanks to torify.

 You can download the appliance here: